-Prior to the grant of RSUs, directors may elect to defer receipt of the underlying common stock upon vesting.
-If the director so elects, the director will not be considered the owner of the underlying common stock and will not receive voting rights or dividends on the stock until the deferral period expires, which is a date specified by the director or six months after the director's departure from the Board.
-At the expiration of the deferral period, the director becomes the owner of the underlying common stock.
+Prior to the grant of RSUs, directors may elect to defer receipt of the underlying Common Stock upon vesting.
+If the director so elects, the director will not be considered the owner of the underlying Common Stock and will not receive voting rights or dividends on the Common Stock until the deferral period expires, which is a date specified by the director or six months after the director's departure from the Board.
+At the expiration of the deferral period, the director becomes the owner of the underlying Common Stock.

-PROPOSAL 1 ELECTION OF DIRECTORS
+PROPOSAL 1ELECTION OF DIRECTORS